Ibtisam-Mohammad/Emotion-Detection/README.md

     "negative": 35</br>
   }</br>

- The above results are taken back to the protend and we use plotly.js to make plots.
+ The above results are taken back to the frontend and we use plotly.js to make plots.